skypilot-org/skypilot/docs/source/getting-started/installation.rst

           pip install -e ".[oci]"
           pip install -e ".[all]"

-To use a subset of the clouds, combine some of the pip extras above to reduce the dependencies:
+To use more than one clouds, combine the pip extras:

 .. tab-set::